data-derp/data-derp.github.io/docs/data-visualisation/understanding-your-data.md

 - Cognitive load is the mental effort that is required to learn new information
 - Clutter in our visualization results in extraneous cognitive load and processing that takes up mental resources but doesn’t necessarily improve one's understanding of the data
 - Clutter has to be avoided at all costs as it simply eats up space and make the visualization feel more complicated
-- [Gestalt Principles of Visual Perception](https://excelcharts.com/data-visualization-excel-users/gestalt-laws/) can help distinguish between clutter and useful information <br><br>
+- [Gestalt Principles of Visual Perception](https://excelcharts.com/data-visualization-excel-users/gestalt-laws/) can help distinguish between clutter and useful information

 <div style="textAlign:center;height:65%;width:65%">